-The WCPB further recommended against residential uses including the high density residential apartment building in the original proposal.
+The WCPB further recommended against residential uses on the Project Site, including the high density residential apartment building in the original proposal.

 The Preferred Alternative (and its reduced scope of development compared to the DEIS Project) responds to the comments provided by the WCPB in several ways, including addressing why the Applicant believes that the Project Site is suitable for residential development.
 Each WCPB comment is addressed in detail within Chapter 3, "Responses to Comments on the DEIS."